Sunday, 17 June 2007

 We were away by 6:50 am, swinging back into Lourmarin and out the other side before it had even woken up.
 The only sign of life was from the boulangerie.

 It was to be a day on the bitumen, but after the struggles of yesterday, that had its attractions.
-The main road to Apt, following the gorge whose upper reaches we had crossed near Buoux, was almost empty of cars at that hour – there were more cyclists – and we strode along between the deep rocky walls in the shade of the morning.
+The main road to Apt, following the gorge whose upper reaches we had crossed near Buoux, was almost empty of traffic at that hour – there were more cyclists than cars – and we strode along between the deep rocky walls in the shade of the morning.

 We reached the turn-off to Bonnieux before the tourists had finished breakfast.
 The next stage, climbing out of the gorge to the causse, gave us more trouble, as it was already getting warm, but even so we caught sight of Bonnieux below us at about 9 o’clock and were seated on a shady bar terrace not long afterwards, with a bag of pastries and two coffees in front of us.
 It was a nice change from Buoux.